-When you want to find a Boys’ Christian Boarding School that also offers vocational training that can lead your son to a successful and productive career, please consider Triangle Cross Boys Ranch in rural Wyoming.
+When you want to find a Boys’ Christian Program offering vocational training that can lead your son to a successful and productive career, please consider Triangle Cross Boys Ranch in rural Wyoming.

-While enrolled at Triangle Cross Boys Ranch, your young man will explore many vocation and job options that fit his personality and gifts, as well as learn new skills and gain valuable work experience that can lead to his best career.
-Here’s an example of what your loved one may choose to do after enrolling in our vocational program at Triangle Cross—operate heavy equipment!
+While enrolled at Triangle Cross Boys Ranch, your young man will explore many vocation and job options that fit his personality and gifts, learn new skills, and gain valuable work experience that can lead to his best career.
+Here’s an example of what your loved one may do after enrolling in our vocational experiences at Triangle Cross—operate heavy equipment!

 Who Operates Heavy Equipment?

 The best operators are self-motivated with strong problem-solving abilities.
-They take personal pride in their work and have a strict attention to detail.
+They take personal pride in their work and pay strict attention to detail.

 Heavy Equipment Operator Skills & Competencies

-In addition to formal training and a license, having certain other skills can help you succeed in this occupation.
+In addition to formal training and a license, having specific other skills can help you succeed in this occupation.

-Hand and foot coordination: You must coordinate movements of your hands and feet in order to guide very large machinery in tight places.
+Hand and foot coordination: You must coordinate movements of your hands and feet to guide huge machinery in tight places.

 Interpersonal skills and teamwork: You must be able to coordinate your actions with those of other workers on busy construction sites.

-Troubleshooting: Anyone operating heavy equipment should be able to detect and fix operating problems.
+Troubleshooting: Anyone operating heavy equipment should be able to detect and fix operational problems.

-Critical thinking: Your job will require that you identify the strengths and weaknesses of solutions to problems in order to choose the one that is most likely to be successful and cost-effective.
+Critical thinking: Your job will require you to identify the strengths and weaknesses of solutions to problems to choose the most likely to be successful and cost-effective.
 3

-Agricultural equipment operators use a variety of farm equipment to plow and sow seeds, as well as maintain and harvest crops.
+Agricultural equipment operators use various farm equipment to plow and sow seeds and maintain and harvest crops.
 They may use tractors, fertilizer spreaders, balers, combines, threshers, and trucks.
-These workers also operate machines such as conveyor belts, loading machines, separators, cleaners, and dryers.
+These workers also operate conveyor belts, loading machines, separators, cleaners, and dryers.
 Workers may make adjustments and minor repairs to equipment.
-In 2019, there were over 70,300 agricultural equipment operators, earning an average pay of $32,750 each.
+In 2019, over 70,300 agricultural equipment operators earned an average pay of $32,750 each.
 5

-Employment of agricultural equipment operators is projected to increase 11 percent from 2019 to 2029, much faster than the average for all occupations, and faster than any other type of agricultural worker.
+Employment of agricultural equipment operators is projected to increase 11 percent from 2019 to 2029, much faster than the average for all occupations and faster than any other agricultural worker.
 Increased use of mechanization on farms is expected to lead to more jobs for agricultural equipment operators relative to farmworkers and laborers.
 5

 A high school diploma or equivalent is typically required to become a construction equipment operator.
-Vocational training and math courses are useful, and a course in automotive mechanics may be helpful because workers often maintain their equipment.
+Vocational skills and math courses are valuable, and a lesson in automotive mechanics may be helpful because workers often maintain their equipment.

-Learning at vocational schools may be beneficial in finding a job.
+Learning at the ranch may be beneficial in finding a job.
 Schools may specialize in a particular brand or type of construction equipment.

 Some schools incorporate sophisticated simulator training into their courses, allowing beginners to familiarize themselves with the equipment in a virtual environment before operating real machines.